Best Broker for Recurring Investing in Europe

 Should I use accumulating or distributing ETFs for a recurring plan?

-Accumulating ETFs reinvest dividends automatically, which simplifies a recurring plan — no reinvestment decisions, no cash sitting idle waiting to be deployed.
+Accumulating ETFs reinvest dividends automatically inside the fund, which simplifies a recurring plan — no reinvestment decisions, no cash sitting idle waiting to be deployed.
 Whether they’re more tax-efficient depends on your country of residence.
-Check local rules before assuming accumulating is always better.
+In some countries, distributing ETFs are taxed more favourably; in others, accumulating wins.
+Confirm local rules before assuming accumulating is always better.
+See the accumulating vs distributing guide.

 How often should I rebalance a recurring ETF portfolio?

 Once per year is enough for most long-term investors with a simple 2–3 ETF setup.
 More frequent rebalancing adds transaction costs and potential tax events without meaningfully improving long-term returns.
-When you’re contributing monthly, new deposits can also serve as passive rebalancing — direct new money toward whichever position is underweight.
+Monthly contributions can also serve as passive rebalancing — directing new money toward whichever position is underweight keeps drift small without extra trades.

 QuantRoutine provides educational content only.
 Nothing on this page is an offer, solicitation, or recommendation to buy or sell any security or to open an account with any specific broker.
 Investments can lose value, and past performance does not guarantee future results.
 You are responsible for your own investment, tax, and legal decisions.
 Always review each broker’s current terms, fees, and eligibility on their official website before opening or funding an account.